Sandakan Day 2025

 Local people, who remained loyal to the Allied cause, also suffered terribly.
 Many were executed.
 It is estimated that 14 per cent of Sabah’s population died under Japanese rule, from starvation and brutal treatment.

-On 15 August 2020, the 75th anniversary of the end of World War 2, we invite you to tune into a live streaming of a simplified service, to remember all those who suffered and died.
+On 15 August 2025, the 80th anniversary of World War 2, we invite you to tune into a live streaming of the Sandakan Day Memorial Service

 Messages